 b.
 The Minnesota Department of Health is designated as the single point notification entity for CDC's Electronic Database Notification system (EDN).
-Hard copies of the medical records and medical review notes are mailed to local public health as part of the Refugee Medical Screening referral process.
-Enhancements to the database are currently underway to enable attachment of medical records and overseas chest x-rays.
-When complete, all 87 local public health agencies and high-volume screening clinics will have access to view and download records from the eSHARE database.
+The Minnesota Department of Health completed the enhancements to eSHARE, the state refugee health database to enable attachment of medical records and overseas digital chest x-rays.
+Starting February 2019,All 87 local public health agencies and select high-volume screening clinics have access to view and download overseas medical records from the eSHARE database when fully rolled-out.
+Hard copies of the medical records or digital chest x-rays may be mailed to local public health or clinics if sites are unable to access records.

-The information provided aid practitioners to use appropriate screening protocol based on demographic and medical history, including age and risk factors.
+The information provided aids practitioners to use appropriate screening protocols based on demographic and medical history, including age and risk factors.
 Follow up referrals are made based on conditions identified on the overseas health information or during the screening.